 However, they are showing the wear and tear of twenty years of use.
 Some nicks, bumps, water stains and touch wear from skin oils, etc. Not that bad, but standing out a little now that rest of the kitchen has new solid surface countertop, new ceramic tile floor and back splash, new paint, etc.

-Finish, according to the shop that made them, is walnut stain with NC
+Finish, according to the shop that made them, is walnut stain with NC lacquer over.

 comments or relevant experiences?